OSAdams/alumni-training-code-solutions/typescript-methods/typescript-methods-quiz-notes.md

 - Why do we log things to the console?

+  - To help us work with data throughout our application
+  - accurate debugging process

 - What is a method?

+  - a `function` assigned to a `property` of an `object`
+  - `instance methods` which are built-in tasks performed by an object instance
+  - ``

 - How is a method different from any other function?